davidalber/geneagrapher/README.md

-While the shared cache substantially reduces the number of requests from individuals running Geneagrapher (or the [Geneagrapher notebook](https://observablehq.com/@davidalber/geneagrapher)) and speeds up the graph-building process, it also creates an opportuntity for inconsistency between information in the Mathematics Genealogy Project and the cache.
+While the shared cache substantially reduces the number of requests from individuals running Geneagrapher (or the [Geneagrapher notebook](https://observablehq.com/@davidalber/geneagrapher)) and speeds up the graph-building process, it also creates an opportunity for inconsistency between information in the Mathematics Genealogy Project and the cache.
 This can happen when records are updated in the Mathematics Genealogy Project.
 Such inconsistencies will automatically